dottorepie/synthf/README.md

 ~find SuperCollider startup file in SuperCollider file in User Library

-~open startup.scd and paste in the writing environment of SuperCollider, the contnet of the synthf.scd (with no image loaded the synth will crash)
+~open startup.scd and paste in the writing environment of SuperCollider, the contnet of the synthf.scd.
+Copy Paste or drag and drop image1.jpg or any Image you prefer, in the parentheses(with no image loaded the synth will crash)

 ~save startup.scd and overwrite previous save